Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Insurance of any kind

-Recommendations, what to bring:
+Recommendations, what to bring

-• A light day pack with a change of clothes for the whole period of the trek – prepare for a vast range of changes in temperature
+• A light day pack with a change of clothes for the whole period of the trek – prepare for a vast range of temperature changes.

 • Rain gear (jacket and pants if available) or rain poncho.
-Plastic ponchos can be bought for about US$ 1.00 in Cusco.
+Plastic ponchos can be bought for about US$1.00 in Cusco.

-• Sandals or plastic slip-on thongs are also good to give your feet a chance to breathe in the evenings
+• Sandals or plastic slip-on thongs are also good to give your feet a chance to breathe in the evenings.

 • Thermal clothing is also recommended, especially for sleeping